adityajha-coder/PokeDex/README.md

 Feel free to fork this project, submit PRs, or open issues if you find any bugs or have feature requests.
 I'm always open to making this tool better!

-This project is open-source and available under the **MIT License**.

 ---